Week 3: First Experiments

 • Hidden Image’s Blue binary number, shifted left: 0010 0000

-• Added the Shifted Left Hidden Image’s binary number to the Original (pink) blue value.
+• Added the shifted Left Hidden Image’s binary number (0010 0000) to the Host (pink) image’s blue value.

 I got the wrong result.
 This did not hide the MSB of the purple color into the LSB of the original as I had thought it would.
-Initially, I didn’t notice this error since the Output’s color does appear more purplish compared to the Original.
+Initially, I didn’t notice this error since the Output image’s color does appear more purplish compared to the Original.
 However, the change is far more drastic than intended because instead of replacing the LSB, I just added the two colors together.
 Since it visually appeared more purple, I did not pay close enough attention to the two tables’ outputs to see the math did not add up.

 However, before I moved on, I wanted to try flipping the purple and pink colors to see if my solution to exceeding the 255 cap worked.
 It did not, and I’m unsure why I thought it would.
 My solution was to take the composite (calculated as above) and mod it by 255 (% 255, as shown in code).
 This essentially finds the remainder of the division and saves it instead of the “overdraft,” so to speak.
 Of course, this results in a wildly different number since it effectively “loops” from 255 back to the low end of the range.
 Here, I threw away the 255 and kept 24 instead.

-Instead of fixing this issue within the “Open File 2 Colors” button + function, I decided to start from scratch and focus on bit manipulation.
-At this point, I identified two main issues: my bit manipulation was incorrect, and my process of calculating the Output Color was not at all the correct approach.
-This time, I focused on calculating only the bit changes.
-I did this by converting the binary to an int representation and experimenting there so I could visually see what was going wrong.
+Instead of fixing this issue within the “Open File 2 Colors” button and its function, I decided to start from scratch and focus on bit manipulation.
+At this point, I identified two main issues: my bit manipulation was incorrect, and my process of calculating the Output color was not at all the correct approach.

 I attempted this on all three R, G, and B values to essentially run three tests at once.